GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ### Mapping of different modeling environments to SpecIF

 Transformations are in fact a mapping from element types of different modeling environments resp. data models to SpecIF.
-In case of the SysML, the mapping relates SysML model-element types to SpecIF model-element types.
+In case of SysML, the mapping relates SysML model element types to SpecIF model element types.
 The same applies to various other applications such as BPMN and Archimate.

 ![Principle of semantic model integration](./images/Semantic_Integration-678.png)